jrrembert/conference-schedule/README.md

 5. A note on Session property types:
   * IntegerProperty is being used for `duration`, but it would probably be better to change this to a TimeProperty and rename to `end_date`.
   * Date is used for `date` since hour, minute, etc data isn't needed.
 Dates must be entered as MM/DD/YYYY.
-  * TimeProperty is used for `start_date` since calendar date isn't needed.
+  * TimeProperty is used for `start_time` since calendar date isn't needed.
 Times must be entered as HH:MM.

 Next steps: